oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/hypersurface.md

 ## Introduction

 A hypersurface model describes a particular form of an elliptic fibration.
+We make the following assumptions:
-For now, we consider such models in toric settings only, that is we restrict to a toric base space ``B`` and assume that the generic fiber is a hypersurface in a 2-dimensional toric fiber ambient space ``F``.
+* The generic fiber is a hypersurface in a 2-dimensional toric fiber ambient space ``F``.

-In addition, we shall assume that the first two homogeneous coordinates of ``F`` transform in the divisor classes ``D_1`` and ``D_2`` over the base ``B`` of the elliptic fibration.
+* The first two (homogeneous) coordinates in the coordinate ring of ``F`` transform in the divisor classes ``D_1`` and ``D_2`` over the base ``B`` of the elliptic fibration.
 The remaining coordinates of ``F`` are assumed to transform in the trivial bundle over ``B``.
 See [KM-POPR15](@cite) for more details.

-Given this set of information, it is possible to compute a toric ambient space ``A`` for the elliptic fibration.
+Our tools are most powerful if the base space ``B`` is a toric variety.
+Then, based on the above information, it is possible to compute a toric ambient space ``A`` for the elliptic fibration.
 The elliptic fibration is then a hypersurface in this toric space ``A``.
 Furthermore, since we assume that this fibration is Calabi-Yau, it is clear that the hypersurface equation is a (potentially very special) section of the ``\overline{K}_A``.
 This hypersurface equation completes the information required about a hypersurface model.

+Certainly, one often wishes to extend beyond this setting:
+* Oftentimes, a special hypersurface equation is chosen.
+In the toric setting above, this will be a polynomial in the Cox ring of the toric ambient space.
+Since said ambient space, and therefore also its Cox ring, are computed in the cause of the above construction, we do not support one constructor, which immediately accepts a special hypersurface equation.
+Rather, in this case, the user must first use one of the general constructors described in the next section.
+Subsequently, the `tune` function, described in the methods section below, can be employed.
+* Bases other than toric spaces matter.
+Often, the F-theory literature will now even assume one particular base space but rather an entire family of base spaces.
+We extend our machinery to these cases, but such more general settings are typically significantly more limited than the toric setting.
+This limitation originates from the nature of the matter -- the more general the geometry, the less is known.

 ## Constructors